-Don’t forget to take photos of the roof from the outside and the ceiling inside.
+Don’t forget to take photos of the roof from the outside as well as the ceiling inside.
 At times, the problem is only apparent on one of the surfaces.

 2. Keep a Maintenance Record

-To claim insurance, you may need to prove that you have taken care to maintain your roof.
-So make entries every time you call a roofer over for annual or bi-annual maintenance.
+To claim insurance, you may need to prove that you have taken care of and have properly maintained your roof.
+So, make entries every time you call a roofer over for bi-annual maintenance.

 3. Document the Damage

-The moment that you notice any damage ensure that everyone on the property is safe, move your belongings to a safe location, and evacuate if needed.
-Then call up your professional roofing contractor to have them come inspect the damages and make a temporary repair to mitigate any further damages.
-Also you want to make sure that the damage or the repair needed from the damage will exceed your deductible before making a unwarranted claim.
+The moment that you notice any damage, ensure that everyone on the property is safe, move your belongings to a different location, and evacuate if needed.
+Then, call up your professional roofing contractor to have them come inspect the damages and make a temporary repair to mitigate any further damages.

 5. Contact Your Insurance Company

-After your professional roofer confirms that the storm damage will exceed your deductible, then you call your insurance company to start the claim process.
+After your professional roofer confirms that the storm damage will exceed your deductible, then you can feel free to call your insurance company to start the claim process.